gaschgithub/microrhythm-analysis/README.md

 - `ioi_analysis.py`
   Extraction of onset times and inter-onset intervals (IOIs) from manually encoded MIDI files.
 Beat-level subdivisions are inferred automatically from onset distributions.
-  Results are exported to Excel for subsequent analysis.
+  Results are exported to Excel for later analysis.

 - `excel_analysis_std.py`
   Statistical analysis of microrhythmic duration data exported to Excel.
 Computes mean